Developers in 2023 should keep MongoDB at the top of their to-do list. If you haven’t heard of it already,

 Is MongoDB worth learning?

-Yes!
-The aforementioned 2022 Stack Overflow survey across backend developers revealed that MongoDB is the most desirable database in the world.
 Why?
 It’s very fast, can handle unstructured data efficiently, and provides better indexing and search operations than similar platforms.

 Another reason you should learn MongoDB is that it integrates very well with Node.js, the most widely used backend framework.
 It’s simple to learn, and it makes developing with Node.js a breeze.